openlegend/core-rules/core/SRD.md

 -   **Tier 1**: Fortitude, Presence, or Will 3

-**Description:** Whether through luck, extraordinary will, or exceptional courage, you are able to shake off banes quicker than others. \newline
+**Description:** Any time you take the Resist action, you have advantage 1 on the roll. \newline

-**Effect:** Any time you take the Resist action, you roll the d20 twice and keep the higher result.
+**Effect:** Any time you make a Resist roll, you have advantage 1 on the roll.

 ## Ritual Magic (I - III)